Blue Crabs: My Best Crabbing Spots in Florida

 1. Simpson Creek (South of Amelia Island)

 Okay, here’s the best spot in Florida that I’ve found for blue crabs.
 It’s in a tidal creek called Simpson Creek, located between the southern tip of Amelia Island and Jacksonville.
-If you head south from Amelia Island on First Coast Highway, start looking for the creek about three or four miles after you cross Shave Bridge.
+If you head south from Amelia Island on First Coast Highway, start looking for the creek about three or four miles after you cross Nassau Sound Bridge.